core-wg/transport-indication/draft-ietf-core-transport-indication.md

 as no realistic example is known.
 (Note that while the coap+ws scheme does use the well-known path `/.well-known/coap` internally, that is used purely on the HTTP side, and not part of the CoAP URI, not even for indicating the transport address).
+[^svcbpathparam]

+[^svcbpathparam]: It is conceivable that a path such as the `/.well-known/coap` of CoAP-over-WebSockets would be indicated in an SVCB discovery's parameters similar to dohpath.
+This does not immediately help with the question of whether a URI indicating a transport can have a path, though. --CA

 #### Existing use